sst/guide/_chapters/dynamodb-as-a-serverless-service.md

         Name: ${self:custom.stage}-NotesTableArn
 ```

-If you have followed along with [Part II of our guide]({% link _chapters/configure-dynamodb-in-serverless.md %}), the `Resources:` section should seem familiar.
+If you have followed along with [the first part of our guide]({% link _chapters/configure-dynamodb-in-serverless.md %}), the `Resources:` section should seem familiar.
 It is creating the Notes table that we use in our [note taking application]({{ site.backend_github_repo }}).
 The key addition here in regards to the cross-stack references is in the `Outputs:` section.
 Let's go over them quickly.

 1. We are exporting one value here.
 The `NotesTableArn` is the [ARN]({% link _chapters/what-is-an-arn.md %}) of the DynamoDB table that we are creating.
 The ARN is necessary for any IAM roles that are going to reference the DynamoDB table.